rems-project/cn-tutorial/src/tutorial.md

 ```

 <!--
-TODO: BCP: In this one I got quite tangled up in different kinds of integers, then got tangled up in (I think) putting the extract declarations in the wrong place.
+TODO: BCP: In this one I got quite tangled up in different kinds of integers, then got tangled up in (I think) putting the focus declarations in the wrong place.
 (I didn't save the not-working version, I'm afraid.)

 TODO: Sainati: I think it would be useful to have a int array version of this exercise as a worked example; I am not sure, for example, how one would express bounds requirements on the contents of an array in CN, as you would need to do here to ensure that p[i] + p[j] doesn’t overflow if p's contents are signed ints
 -->